loopbackio/loopback.io/pages/en/lb2/Basic-model-object.md

 ## Events

-{% include important.html content="
-The following events are deprecated in favor of [operation hooks](Operation-hooks.html):
+{% include note.html content="The following events are deprecated in favor of [operation hooks](Operation-hooks.html):

 * changed
 * deleted